Equality, diversity and rights

-Engaging with our employees and self-employed agents has always been a priority for the business.
+Engaging with our employees has always been a priority for the business.
 We operate and actively encourage an open culture where all employees have ready access to the Senior Leadership Team.
 This is facilitated by a very active internal social network, regular Q&A video sessions with the Senior Leadership Team, and detailed insight into the changes and improvements in the business provided by the service leads.

 Health and safety

 We remain committed to the highest standards of health and safety in our work activities for our employees, our customers and our partners.
 We have implemented social distancing and provision of PPE in our offices, and this will continue for as long as is needed.
 We will also use our enhanced technology platform to provide ways of working, to ensure we keep safety in mind at all times.

 We've worked to alleviate the mental toll that Covid-19 and the lockdowns have had on our people and their families.
 For our support and operations teams, we have established a network of mental health first aiders who volunteer to support their colleagues who may be experiencing mental health difficulties at work.

 Purplebricks is immensely proud of its partnership with Team GB ahead of the rescheduled Summer games in 2021.
 As well as playing a key role in our external advertising and marketing campaigns, Team GB has helped us launch a Company-wide wellness programme, with the aim of educating, supporting and empowering our people to perform at their best as part of “Team PB”.